OpenGeoMetadata/opengeometadata.github.io/docs/share-on-ogm.md

 Contributors are invited to share their metadata via our GitHub organization, which allows other institutions to periodically harvest and ingest the records into their own catalogs for wider exposure.
 Follow the steps below to get started.

-## 1. Submit a request to set up a new repository for your organization
+## 1. Submit a request

-To get started, identify one member from your institution who will be added to the OpenGeoMetadata organization as an owner.
+Submit a request to set up a new repository for your organization To get started, identify one member from your institution who will be added to the OpenGeoMetadata organization as an owner.
 Owners are able to create, enable, and manage rights for their own institution's team (e.g., add collaborators, contributors, and reviewers).

 Submit a request to join OpenGeoMetadata as an owner by commenting on this issue in our GitHub repo: [Add members to OpenGeoMetadata group #8](https://github.com/OpenGeoMetadata/metadatarepository/issues/8).

-## 2. Choose a unique namespace for your repository
+## 2. Choose a name

+Choose a unique namespace for your repository.
 Participating institutions are able to create their own unique namespace.
 This ensures that each institution maintains and is responsible for unique identifiers that correspond with items or layers in its collection.

 * The most common format is to list the domain (.edu, .org, .uk) and then the institution’s name: `edu.institution`.
 * An institution using unique identifiers with a linked persistent URL, like [ARK](https://en.wikipedia.org/wiki/Archival_Resource_Key), may want to name their repository with a suffix: `edu.institution.arks`.